 By Mike Rothman

-Remembering that we’re now into change management mode with an operational perspective, we now need to ensure whatever change has been processed won’t break anything.
+Still on the operational side of change management, we need to ensure whatever change to the IDS/IPS has been processed won’t break anything.
 That means testing the change and then moving to final approval before deployment.

 Test and Approve

 We’ve identified four discrete steps for the Test and Approve subprocess: